 No reasons are required for why you want the information.

-Requests can be sent:
+Requests can be sent by post or email:

 FOI Contact Officer